MassTransit/MassTransit/docs/usage/transports/azure-sb.md

 | Property                |  Description
 |-------------------------|------------------
-| TokenProvider         | Use a specific token provider, such as a managed identity token provider, to access the namespace
+| TokenCredential       | Use a specific token-based credential, such as a managed identity token, to access the namespace.
+You can use the [DefaultAzureCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) to automatically apply any one of several credential types.
 | TransportType         | Change the transport type from the default (AMQP) to use WebSockets

 The following example shows how to configure Azure Service Bus using an Azure Managed Identity: